jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 > Hence the sum of two floating point numbers is backwards stable.

 >**Example.** Consider evaluating $f(x)=\sqrt{1+x}-1$ for $x$ close to zero.
 The relative condition number

+A problem can hence be well-conditioned but the algorithm can be unstable.

 ### Numerical differentiation